JiemConrad/walkthroughs/docs/poppy-playtime/ch1/index.md

 ![Pink-VHS-Tape](img/pink-vhs-tape.png)

-If you walk across the catwalk you just extended and look to your right, you’ll see a pink VHS tape.
+If you **walk across the retractable path and look to your right**, you’ll see a **pink VHS tape**.
 Pick it up and insert it into the pink VHS player you saw earlier.

 The pink VHS tape is about the interview of Stella, the head of Playcare.